 Most creators get a brand offer, feel a mix of excitement and uncertainty, and accept it.
 Not because it's fair — but because they don't know how to push back without risking the whole thing.
 This guide fixes that.

-Brands don't lowball creators because they're evil.
+Check My Rate →Brands don't lowball creators because they're evil.
 They do it because it works.
 The vast majority of creators accept the first offer, so coming in low is a rational strategy.
 A brand that lowballs 100 creators and 80 of them accept has just saved a significant chunk of its marketing budget.

 The other 20 who push back?
 Brands expect that too.
 They budget for it.
 The negotiation room is already built into the first offer — you just have to use it.